MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-asp-net-core-with-react.md

 ## Next steps

 For more information about SPA applications in ASP.NET Core, see the React section under [Developing Single Page Apps](/aspnet/core/client-side/spa/intro#developing-single-page-apps).
-The linked article provides additional context for project files such as *aspnetcore-https.js*, *aspnetcore-react.js*, and *setupProxy.js*, although details of the implementation are different based on the template differences.
+The linked article provides additional context for project files such as *aspnetcore-https.js*, although details of the implementation are different based on the template differences.
 For example, instead of a ClientApp folder, the React files are contained in a separate project.